project-bluebird/bluebird/docs/Metrics.md

 Function: [horizontal_separation(acid1, acid2)](../bluebird/metrics/bluebird/metrics.py)

-Params: IDs of two aircraft which exist in the simulation
+Parameters: IDs of two aircraft which exist in the simulation